 Stopping credit card payments can affect more than the card itself.
 Automatic payments may fail, leading to overdrafts or returned payments in a linked bank account.
 These secondary effects can create additional fees and stress.

-Monitoring bank account activity closely becomes important once payments are disrupted.
+Monitoring bank account activity closely is important, especially once payments are disrupted.

-If you are contacted by a collector, knowing what to do if a debt collector calls you can help you slow the process down and avoid common mistakes.
-At this stage, acting deliberately matters more than acting quickly.
+If you are contacted, reviewing what to do if a debt collector calls you can help you slow down and respond deliberately.
+Quick decisions made under pressure are rarely the best ones.

 In some cases, unpaid credit card debt can escalate beyond collection calls and letters.
 If a creditor decides to pursue legal action, the issue is no longer just about missed payments, it becomes a legal and financial risk that is harder to contain.